|

 POEMS.

-I was also a Visiting Assistant Professor with the
+He has also been a Visiting Assistant Professor with the

 Department of Computer Science,

-University of Cyprus, whereas I have also had
+University of Cyprus, whereas he has also had

-a brief spell of experience with the software industry, looong time ago: COBOL,
+a brief spell of experience with the software industry, looong time ago when people were using COBOL,

 Pascal and the like :-)